coatless/quarto-webr/README.md

 # webR Code Extension for Quarto HTML Documents

-This extension enables the [webR](https://docs.r-wasm.org/webr/latest/) code cell in a Quarto HTML document.
+This extension enables the [webR](https://docs.r-wasm.org/webr/latest/) code cell within various [Quarto](https://quarto.org/) formats, including [HTML](https://quarto.org/docs/output-formats/html-basics.html), [Websites](https://quarto.org/docs/websites/), and [Books](https://quarto.org/docs/books).

 ![`quarto-webr` Filter in Action](https://i.imgur.com/NCTDwUk.gif)

-Check out the example in action [here](https://coatless.github.io/quarto-webr/webr-readme-example.html)!
+Take a look at a live example of the extension in action [here](https://coatless.github.io/quarto-webr/webr-readme-example.html)!
+To delve deeper into the extension's capabilities, see our comprehensive [documentation website](https://quarto-webr.thecoatlessprofessor.com/).

-The goal of [webR](https://docs.r-wasm.org/webr/latest/) is to:
+If you're new to [webR](https://docs.r-wasm.org/webr/latest/), this cutting-edge technology empowers you to:

-> run R code in the browser without the need for an R server to execute the code
+> "run R code in the browser without the need for an R server to execute the code."

-For more details on [webR](https://docs.r-wasm.org/webr/latest/), please see:
+For a deeper understanding of [webR](https://docs.r-wasm.org/webr/latest/), explore the following resources:

 - [webR Documentation](https://docs.r-wasm.org/webr/latest/)
 - [webR Source Code](https://github.com/r-wasm/webr/)